togakangaroo/togakangaroo.github.io/_posts/2014-08-02-be-the-javascriptiest.md

 And while we're at it, since we're now embracing the objects-are-just-hashes philosophy we can take the time and remove some duplciation from our fadein/out custom function.
 Since the only thing that is different is the name of the property we're invoking, we can select it in a one-liner [with a ternary if](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator).

 So what's left?
-Our collapse/expand all I supose.
+Our collapse/expand all buttons I supose.

-## Exposing public functionality
+## Exposing Public Functionality

 Something like this would be nice